isomerpages/csc-inn/_playbook/2e-spotify.md

   3. Select the **Spotify app** from the pop-up window and click **Share**.
   ![Select Spotify and click share](/images/Spotify Playlist Article Step 3.JPG)
   In this example, the window containing the Spotify web player is selected.
-This will be useful for instances where agency issued devices are not authorized to download Spotify.
+This will be useful for instances where agency issued devices are not authorised to download Spotify.

 Give this idea a go and participants will feel appreciated about having a stake in creating a vibrant atmosphere for learning.